ckb-next/ckb-next/README.md

 * [join](https://groups.google.com/forum/#!forum/ckb-next/join) `ckb-next` mailing list
 * [open](https://github.com/mattanger/ckb-next/issues) a GitHub Issue
 * hop on `#ckb-next` to chat <a target="_blank" href="http://webchat.freenode.net?channels=%23ckb-next&uio=d4"><img src="https://cloud.githubusercontent.com/assets/493242/14886493/5c660ea2-0d51-11e6-8249-502e6c71e9f2.png" height = "20" /></a>

+## What happened to the original ckb

+Due to time restrictions, the original author of **ckb** [ccMSC](https://github.com/ccMSC) hasn't been able to further develop the software.
+So the community around it decided to take the project over and continue its development.
+That's how **ckb-next** was created.
+Currently it's not rock solid and not very easy to set up on newer systems but we are actively working on this.
+Nevertheless the project already incorporates a notable amount of fixes and patches in comparison to the original ckb.